Ioannis Vilaras: Biography

-Vilaras was born on the island of Kythira, then part of the Venetian Republic, and studied medicine in Padova, Italy.
+Vilaras was born on the island of Kythira, then part of the Venetian Republic, and studied medicine in Padua, Italy.
 He later moved to Ioannina, his father's home city, where he was connected with Ali Pasha and became friends with Athanasios Psalidas.
 Vilaras's father was also a doctor in the area.

 After the fall of Ioannina to the Turks, he fled to Tsepelovo in Zagori, where he died three years later, in 1823.

 Work

 Vilaras was one of the first modern Greek poets and important figures of modern Greek literature.
 He favoured an extreme/radical version of Demotic Greek (people's language), based mainly on the phonetic orthography, without using historic orthography or tones.

 His most famous work is the Romeiki glosa (Ρομεηκη γλοσα [sic]), written in Corfu in 1814, which was different from the mainstream ways of Greek writing.

 His other works include Amartia and Gnothi Safton.
 In 1953, "Apanta of Vilaras" ("Complete Works of Vilaras") was published, including erotic and lyric poems, myths, and enigmas.